ObjectModules/deploy/Mapping.md

 You may see that to get your best food the whole process is divided to _four (4) mappings_.
 These mappings all together are required to give the result that we are going to achieve.

 At this point it is a big chance that a best food for you out from the library is founded..
-So now you can you eat your best food.
+So now you can eat your best food.
 Your life will become more valuable.
 Congrats!

 ##Settlement